ncatlab/nlab-content/pages/343.md

 Cartesian monoidal categories have a number of special and important properties, such as the existence of diagonal maps $\Delta_x : x \to x\otimes x$ and augmentations $e_x: x \to I$ for any object $x$.
 In applications to computer science we can think of $\Delta$ as 'duplicating data' and $e$ as 'deleting' data.
 These maps make any object into a [[comonoid]].
 In fact, any object in a cartesian monoidal category becomes a comonoid in a unique way.

-Moreover, one can show that any [[symmetric monoidal category]] equipped with suitably well-behaved diagonals and augmentations _must_ in fact be cartesian monoidal.
+Moreover, one can show (e.g. [Heunen-Vicary 12, p.
+84](#HeunenVicary12)) that any [[symmetric monoidal category]] equipped with suitably well-behaved diagonals and augmentations _must_ in fact be cartesian monoidal.
 More precisely: suppose $C$ is a symmetric monoidal category equipped with monoidal natural transformations
 $$           \Delta_x : x \to x \otimes x $$
 and
 $$             e_x : x \to I   $$